ganapathyg981/engineering-notes/dsa/graph.md

 - **Dependency Resolution**: When you need to manage dependencies between tasks, such as in build systems or scheduling algorithms, where certain tasks must be completed before others.

 Graphs can model both simple and complex relationships, making them versatile for various applications in computer science, mathematics, and engineering.

-## Observation - Things to Note
-- Graph traversal techniques include Depth-First Search (DFS) and Breadth-First Search (BFS), which can be used to explore all vertices in a graph.
-- Pathfinding algorithms like Dijkstra’s and A* are commonly used to find the shortest path in weighted graphs.

 ## Types of Graphs